 We drove over New York bridges painted battleship grey and watched huge ships load shipping containers.
 We drove by Billy the Kids hideout cave near Alto, New Mexico.
-We came across the Home on the Range road sign in Sentinel Bute, ND (I always thought that was just a song, not a place), and of course, tons of truck stops where we fueled, slept, ate at the buffets, showered, and did our laundry in the middle of the night.
-Those were the good ol’ days.
+We came across the Home on the Range road sign in Sentinel Bute, North Dakota (I always thought that was just a song, not a real place), and of course, tons of truck stops where we fueled, slept, ate at the buffets, showered, and did our laundry in the middle of the night.
+Those were the good ol' days.

 Jamie and I had fun moments on our road trips playing games as I Spy with My Little Eye, Punch Bug, Nickle for every animal he saw like deer, moose, etc. Singing to songs having our own karaoke moment.

 Example of an interesting moment: One day, I was driving and Jamie had his side window partway open eating a large bag of potato chips.
 We were listening to music and Jamie had his little legs bouncing up and down to the beat in the song.
 All of a sudden, a grasshopper came flying though the window and landed in his bag of chips.
 Jamie screams like nothing I heard before.
 His chips went flying landing on the floor of the truck.
 I said, "What happened?"
 Jamie replies, "This huge bug flew into my chips."
 I pulled on over which isn't easy for a semi-truck.
 I saw this grasshopper jumping around, "Jamie catch it!"
 Jamie replies, "I can't catch it.
 The bug keeps hopping and jumping all over the place."